carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/05-managing-cuda-dependencies.md

 cudatoolkit                 10.1.243      h6bb024c_0  pkgs/main
 cudatoolkit                  10.2.89      hfd86e86_0  pkgs/main
 cudatoolkit                  10.2.89      hfd86e86_1  pkgs/main
+cudatoolkit                 11.0.221      h6bb024c_0  pkgs/main
+cudatoolkit                   11.3.1      h2bc3f7f_2  pkgs/main
 ~~~
 {: .language-bash}

 NVIDIA actually maintains their own Conda channel and the versions of CUDA Toolkit available from
 the default channels are the same as those you will find on the NVIDIA channel.
 If you are
 interested in confirming this you can run the command

 ~~~
 $ conda search --channel nvidia cudatoolkit